 If you enjoyed hobbies in the UK, why not continue them in Spain?
 From tennis and golf to flamenco, yoga and amateur dramatics, you’ll find clubs run by both Spaniards and expats.
 Joining groups is one of the fastest ways to build a social circle.

 Don’t worry if your Spanish isn’t perfect.
-A smile and a simple “Hola” or “Adiós” go a long way.
-Enrolling in a local language class will not only improve your skills but introduce you to people in the same situation.
+A smile and a simple “Hola” or “Adiós” count for a lot.
+Enrolling in a local language class not only improves your skills but introduces you to people in the same situation as you.

-Spain’s rhythm of life may surprise you – meals are later, evenings stretch on and local fiestas last well into the night.
-Dive in by trying the cinema, sampling local restaurants or attending cultural events.
-The sooner you embrace the differences, the sooner you’ll feel settled.
+Spain’s rhythm of life may take some getting used to.
+Mealtimes are later, evenings stretch on and local fiestas can last well into the night.
+Try the local cinema, visit neighbourhood restaurants and attend cultural events.
+The quicker you embrace these differences, the sooner Spain will feel like home.

 Spain is brimming with history, culture and landscapes to explore.
-Visit vineyards, historic towns, or regional festivals.
-Even if you don’t understand everything at first, locals will be proud to share their culture with you.
+Visit vineyards, historic towns and regional festivals, even if you don’t understand everything at first.
+Locals are often proud to share their traditions, and getting involved helps you feel part of the place rather than a visitor.

 Speak to a Spain property expert